remi-douvenot/ssw-2d/README_anaprop.md

 Note that when P and Q are set, they will also be used to compute the atmosphere slice.

-When relief is ran, a terrain profile is downloaded from Bing or IGN using the two points and the sampling N_x.
+When relief is ran, a terrain profile is downloaded from Bing or IGN using the two points and the sampling ```N_x```.

 ### Atmosphere tab